docker/docs/engine/tutorials/dockerrepos.md

 There you can see two example results: `centos` and `tianon/centos`.
-The second result shows that it comes from the public repository of a user, named `tianon/`, while the first result, `centos`, doesn't explicitly list a repository which means that it comes from the trusted top-level namespace for [Official Repositories](/docker-hub/official_repos/).
+The second result shows that it comes from the public repository of a user, named `tianon`, while the first result, `centos`, doesn't explicitly list a repository which means that it comes from the trusted top-level namespace for [Official Repositories](/docker-hub/official_repos/).
 The `/` character separates a user's repository from the image name.